By-Law 93-84 “To Prohibit and Regulate Noise” states that:

 - City bylaw officers will refer complaints about loud parties to the police.

-When you ask the Enforcement and By-Law Services Division to investigate a noise bylaw complaint, we must establish the particulars of the complaint before we proceed with legal action.
-In every case, you, the complainant, must be involved in the process.
+When you report a noise violation to the Enforcement and By-Law Services Division, we must establish the particulars of the complaint before we proceed with legal action.
+In every case, you must be involved in the process.

-If you wish to file a noise complaint, please download the noise complaint record form.
+If you wish to report a noise violation, please download the noise reporting package.

-You must complete the noise complaint record for 10 to 14 days.
-You must also continue another noise complaint record until the noise has ended or until you have to appear in court.
+You must complete the noise reporting package, including the witness questionnaire and the record form for 10 to 14 days.
+You must also continue another record form until the noise has ended or until you have to appear in court.
 You must keep track of the dates, time, description, duration, intensity of the disturbing noise and describe how it interfered with your activities.
 If more than one person in the household is keeping track, each person must complete and sign a separate sheet.

 Please contact other neighbours, or anyone else, who can support your complaint.
-Ask the neighbours also to complete a complaint record and let them know that they may have to go to court as witnesses.
+Ask the neighbours also to complete a noise reporting package and let them know that they may have to go to court as witnesses.

 When you have completed the complaint record, please return it to: